 If you are of sound mind and not incapacitated, the springing power of attorney can be revoked at any time.
 When you create a springing power of attorney, it is important to create the power of attorney with language that requires a doctor’s certification of mental incapacitation or incompetence in order for the POA to spring into action.
 These guidelines will help clear up ambiguity about when a springing power of attorney should be activated.
 We do not want avoidable conflict between the person you name to serve as your agent and other parties interested in your affairs.

-If you or somebody you care about are considering powers of attorney that may be necessary for your life, you should seek assistance from a skilled Santa Clarita estate planning attorney.
+If you or somebody you care about are considering powers of attorney that may be necessary for your life, you should seek assistance from a skilled San Luis Obispo estate planning attorney.
 At the Law Offices of Andrew Cohen, our qualified and experienced team will review your situation and help determine what type of power of attorney is best for your life.
 Our lawyer will gladly explain what a springing power of attorney is and why you may or may not want one for your situation.
 When you need assistance, you can contact us for a free consultation of your situation by clicking here or calling 661-481-0100.